xBytez/skywalker/README.md

 # skywalker

-A responsive material design style theme for Ghost blogs.
+A responsive Material Design-style theme for Ghost blogs.
 This is a fork of https://github.com/flute/skywalker.
+This fork's main purpose is to turn it into a dark version.

 [Demo](https://blog.xbytez.io/)